JuliaPolyhedra/XPORTA.jl/docs/src/index.md

 *A julia wrapper for the PORTA polyhedral analysis software.*

 !!! note "Alpha Version"
-    This software is a minimal viable product.
+    PORTA.jl is a minimal viable product.
 Breaking changes may occur in future commits.

 ## PORTA.jl Features
-* Read/Write utilities for PORTA-specific files.
+* Read/Write utilities for PORTA files.
 * File IO handler for PORTA routines.
-* Comprehensive tests and documentation.

 ## Why Use PORTA.jl?